-IFD saves cat from house fire near the state fairgrounds
+IFD saves cat from house fire near state fairgrounds

 INDIANAPOLIS (WISH) — A cat was rescued from a house fire near the Indiana State Fairgrounds Sunday morning.